-The tax expense for the year comprises current and deferred tax.
-Tax is recognised in the income statement, except to the extent that it relates to items recognised directly in other comprehensive income.
-In this case, the tax is recognised in other comprehensive income.
+The tax expense for the year comprises current tax.
+Tax is recognised in the income statement.

-Current tax assets and current tax liabilities are measured at the amount expected to be paid to the taxation authorities.
+Current tax assets and current tax liabilities are measured at the amount expected to be recovered from or paid to the taxation authorities.
 The tax rates and tax laws used to compute the amount are those that are enacted or substantively enacted at the reporting date.
 Management periodically evaluates positions taken in tax returns with respect to situations in which applicable tax regulation is subject to interpretation.